All Products

 cat ~/cachefs-password | gocryptfs -init cipher

-# mount to plain
+# Mount to plain.

 cat ~/cachefs-password | gocryptfs cipher plain

-# move AI model to ~/mount/plain
+# Move the AI model to ~/mount/plain.

-cp -r ${PLAINTEXT_MODEL_PATH} ~/mount/plain
+cp -r ${PLAINTEXT_MODEL_PATH}/. ~/mount/plain

 3. Upload the model

-Step 2: Deploy the trustee remote attestation service
+Step 2: Deploy the Trustee remote attestation service

-• ECS instance
+• ECS instances

-• On-premises server
+• On-premises private servers

-2. Deploy the trustee service
+2. Deploy the Trustee service

 yum install trustee-1.5.2

-Run sudo yum install -y jq to install the jq tool.
+You can execute sudo yum install -y jq to install the jq tool.

 curl http://<trustee-ip>:8081/api/services-health | jq